hasankurban/ws/content/publication/diabates-AI/index.md

 ---
-title: "Ground-State Eigenvalue Prediction of Materials Using Electronic Shell Structures and Fermionic Properties via Convolutions (under-review)"
+title: "Ground-State Eigenvalue Prediction of Materials Using Electronic Shell Structures and Fermionic Properties via Convolutions"
 authors:
 - Can Polat
 - Hasan Kurban